-Peppermint and chamomile are particularly good for having a relaxing effect on your digestive system, which, in turn, will relieve stress from the rest of your body.
+Peppermint and chamomile are particularly good for having a relaxing effect on your digestive system, which, in turn, may relieve stress from the rest of your body.

 5) Eat Dark Chocolate

-It’s always music to my ears when I hear that chocolate can be good for you.
+It’s always music to my ears when I hear that chocolate may be good for you.

 Although it is not your common sugar-laden milk chocolate, dark chocolate is still good to eat.
 Maybe that goes some way to explaining why it makes you feel good.
 You know you’re eating chocolate and it’s good for you.
 Not sure I can think of a better way to boost your mood.